kalaitzi-gif/DSCI510FinalProject/README.md

 **Correlations Procedure**

-This data analysis step is performed to properly set up a horizontal bar chart showing which WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').
+This data analysis step is performed to properly set up a horizontal bar chart showing which WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in "visualize results.py").

 8.)
 Generate a Pearson correlation between "risk_in_2024_mean" and all other DEWP risk factors and WB Indicators.
 This involves selecting the averages ("..._mean" variables)of all DEWP risk factors and WB indicators, listed below: